 Cubs brought in early spring of one year will be released by New Hampshire Fish and Game the following spring.
-They begin their stay in our indoor enclosure and graduate to the outside 8-acre forested enclosure.
-A new 11-acre fenced enclosure will be ready for use in 2021.
+They begin their stay in our indoor enclosure and graduate to one of the outside forested enclosures.
 Being in the forested enclosure provides the cubs with the opportunity to learn and to improve their climbing and foraging skills as they would in their natural environment.

 There are natural and man-made dens in the forested enclosure for the cubs to use to hibernate for the winter.
 When spring arrives and they emerge from hibernation, we again supplement their natural foods so that when the time comes for them to leave, they will be healthy and strong and ready to return to the wild.